Te Uku Wind Farm: Pipiwharauroa Way

 One of the mitigation measures was this walking and cycling track.
 The track climbs from a car park on Kawhia Rd, near Bridal Veil, runs about 6 km and climbs 280m to the windfarm on Wharauroa Plateau.
 Over 2 km of less interesting walking can be saved if the walk is started from the gate at the end of the driveable part of Plateau Rd.
 From this point Lake Disappear can be seen to the south after wet weather.
 The track peters out into the partly formed paper road (see the dashed line on the 1:50,000 map just north of the Pakihi Stream).
 It follows an ancient Maori track which was often used by warriors on raids between Waikato and Kawhia.

 The road access to the windfarm largely followed the paper road, which was started around 1900 (a local historian, Bob Vernon, wrote that a store ledger started at Te Mata in 1896 includes at least 11 workers on the road) and seemingly abandoned a few years later, though Bob Vernon also wrote, "about 1919 the Public Works Department cut a six-foot track through solid bush, from the south-eastern end of the plateau [where it joins this paper road] to the head of the Makomako valley".

 In 2013 there was controversy between a local farmer and Waikato District Council about whether Pipiwharauroa Way could be closed for the lambing season.

 Microwave tower

-From the mid 1950s a microwave tower has been on the crest of the hill overlooking Te Uku.
+From the 1970s a microwave tower has been on the crest of the hill overlooking Te Uku.
 It is now also part of a smart metering network.
 There is also a VHF repeater near the tower.